titusfortner/Ruby-RSpec-Watir/README.md

     $ export SAUCE_USERNAME=<your Sauce Labs username>
 	$ export SAUCE_ACCESS_KEY=<your Sauce Labs access key>
     ```
+    If you don't do this, the Rakefile will complain.

 3. Project Dependencies
 	* Install packages (Use sudo if necessary)